drifter1/compiler/README.md

 **terminal output:**
 ```
 Inserted i for the first time with linenumber 1!
+Declaration Node of data-type 1 for 1 names
 Inserted val for the first time with linenumber 2!
+Declaration Node of data-type 2 for 1 names
 Found i again at line 3!
 Found i again at line 3!
 Found i again at line 3!